recallnet/rust-recall/sdk/README.md

 Hoku SDK is a library for managing your account and data machines.

 - _Machine manager_:
-  This singleton machine is responsible for creating new object stores and/or accumulators.
+  This singleton machine is responsible for creating new object stores and/or timehubs.
 - _Object store machines_:
   These are key-value stores that allow you to push and retrieve data in a familiar S3-like fashion.
   Object stores support byte range requests and advanced queries based on key prefix, delimiter, offset, and limit.
-- _Accumulator machines_:
+- _Timehub machines_:
-  An accumulator is a [Merkle Mountain Range (MMR)](https://docs.grin.mw/wiki/chain-state/merkle-mountain-range/)-based verifiable anchoring system for state updates.
+  An timehub is a [Merkle Mountain Range (MMR)](https://docs.grin.mw/wiki/chain-state/merkle-mountain-range/)-based verifiable anchoring system for state updates.
   You can push values up to 500KiB and retrieve them by index.
-  Accumulators support querying for state root, MMR peaks, and total leaf count.
+  Timehubs support querying for state root, MMR peaks, and total leaf count.

 Read more about data machines [here](../README.md).